yuwenluopie/Home-Alarm-System/README.md

 # Home Alarm System

-This project is an assignment for CE323 Advanced Embedded Systems Design course at University of Essex.
-It implements a home alarm system using an mbed LPC1768 board with an extension board that has a TextLCD display, a keypad, LEDs and switches.
+This project implements a home alarm system using an mbed LPC1768 board with an extension board that has a TextLCD display, a keypad, LEDs and switches.

 ## Quickstart Guide